srisrija07/Event-Registration-System/README.md

 - View all registered participants
 - Search for a participant by name

-All data is stored in a text file (`participants.txt`) for persistence.

 ## 🛠 Features
 - **Add Participant** → Stores participant details in a file